• Buy

 Mineral Management Services

-Managing a large portfolio of mineral rights is can be time-intensive and requires extensive knowledge (especially if the minerals span multiple states).
+Managing a large portfolio of mineral rights can be time-intensive and requires extensive knowledge (especially if the minerals span multiple states).

 Some mineral owners prefer to outsource the management of their mineral rights.